mgamio/blog/_posts/2022-03-09-uml-diagrams-for-java-developers.markdown

 Realization is a relationship where one class realizes or implements the specification defined in another class (usually an interface).

-Defining and creating interfaces is an excellent approach to building software to be extendable.
+Defining and creating interfaces is an excellent approach to building software to is extendable.
 Read the [Open-Closed Principle](https://codersite.dev/open-closed-principle/){:target="_blank"}.

 ### The implemented code reflects the intent of the UML designer.